 Respiratory system

-With intensive muscle work, the body requires a large number of oxygen.
+When muscles work intensively, the body requires a large number of oxygen.
 In this regard, mammals have well-developed lungs.

 Circulatory system